desci-labs/desci-codex/README.md

 ## Test suite

-There is a test suite running through API operations demonstrating the functional protocol requirements.
-This clones your user configuration, but changes storage to `local-data/ceramic-test` not to interfere with prepopulated data.
-Do make sure to stop `npm run dev` before executing tests.
+There is a test suite running through API operations demonstrating the functional protocol requirements, by generating random DID's and performing create and mutation operations.
+Before each run, it will remove the remains of the last test execution.

+The test setup clones your user configuration, but changes storage to `local-data/ceramic-test` not to interfere with prepopulated data.
+It will refuse to run if `npm run dev` is already active.

 ```bash
 make test